Canelo Alvarez-Gennady Golovkin Fight Ruled Split Draw After Going Distance

 Alvarez started off the bout brightly, growing into the fight as he settled into range and controlled the pace with his jab.
 Golovkin, accustomed to near constant forward movement, looked tentative on the exchanges, mostly going with jabs as he tried to figure out Alvarez's defense.

-Ring's Mike Coppinger praised the movement from Alvarez:
+Ring's Mike Coppinger praised the movement from the 27-year-old Mexican:

 The middle rounds saw Alvarez go to the ropes more often, where he acquitted himself better than Golovkin's previous opponents but was less effective overall.